 Keep Your Custody Arrangement Flexible

 No custody arrangement is perfect, particularly when you are co-parenting children after divorce when you don’t agree.
 It is common for visitation schedules to change yearly.
-Check in with the other parent quarterly to see if the existing schedule is working for the children.
+Check in with the other parent quarterly to see if the current schedule is working for the children.
 Make changes as to your custody arrangement needed.

 Curb Loneliness With Activity